-The recent detection of two young Bonelli’s Eagles (Aquila fasciata) crossing the Strait of Gibraltar to Morocco (one has even crossed the Sahara desert) shows an unknown dispersive movement in this species.
-It is one more example that confirms the importance of North Africa to the Iberian raptors.
+The recent migration of two young Bonelli’s Eagles across the Strait of Gibraltar to Morocco shows an unknown dispersive movement in this species.
+This confirms once again the importance of North Africa to the Iberian raptors.

 Satellite-tracking Bonelli’s Eagles